Invincible (2006 film)

 Invincible is a 2006 American biographical sports drama film directed by Ericson Core.
-It is based on the nonfictional story of Vince Papale (Mark Wahlberg), who played for the Philadelphia Eagles from 1976 to 1978 with the help of his coach, Dick Vermeil (Greg Kinnear).
-The film was released in the United States on August 25, 2006.
+It is based on the story of Vince Papale (played by Mark Wahlberg), a bartender who became a member of the Philadelphia Eagles in 1976 with the help of his coach, Dick Vermeil (Greg Kinnear); Elizabeth Banks and Michael Rispoli also star.
+The film was released in the United States on August 25, 2006, receiving generally positive reviews.